 Pupils compare two thematically linked texts from a large selection.
 At least one text must be pre-1900.
-Examples include: Hard Times, Charles Dickens and Atonement, Ian McEwan (childhood); Frankenstein, Mary Shelley and The Handmaid's Tale, Margaret Atwood (science and society); The Picture of Dorian Gray, Oscar Wilde and The Little Stronger, Sarah Waters (the supernatural); The Moonstone, Wilkie Collins and In Cold Blood, Truman Capote (crime and detection).
+Examples of such pairings include: Frankenstein by Mary Shelley and The Handmaid's Tale by Margaret Atwood (science and society); Dracula by Bram Stoker and The Little Stranger by Sarah Waters or Beloved by Toni Morrison (the supernatural); The Moonstone by Wilkie Collins and In Cold Blood by Truman Capote (crime and detection).